 I had written Easter Sunday 2020 will long be remembered by every American as the Easter that was not normal.
 It was a world of unbelieving as it was struck—as the whole world was—with a disease—with the name of COVID-19.
 I wrote about a Dr. Tim Schacker who was studying a drug that might actually slow COVID-19, about a report from ABC World News Tonight that as early as March 16 the demand for testing far outweighed many states capacity.
 To read that, see this former link.
 I noted that at the close of May 2020 the number of unemployed was 26 million people.

 I love my country very much and her people, but was torn by what happened early January of 2021.
 Yet, I do not like to dwell on the negativity as a form of lifestyle.
 I also remember this tiny headline; I bet most of you totally missed.
 It happened in Germany.
-As you can tell, I like sports, and cannot wait for the Super Bowl, one that will be the strangest Super Bowl of all time.
+As you can tell, I like sports, and the Super Bowl was the strangest Super Bowl of all time.
 An extra note on health.

-January of 2021 will be remembered as the year in sports with no avid fans in the bleachers.
+Early 2021 will be remembered as the year in sports with no avid fans in the bleachers.
 March of 2021 will be remembered when the vaccines of Johnson & Johnson were released and shipped to the American public, courtesy of Today.
 Early 2020 people were debating all over the place, Coronavirus-19 is not as bad compared to the flu, (my gratitude to VOX for this excellent example explaining the gravity).
 However, people were truly suffering as a result of COVID-19.
 And, remember it did not just affect the old and weak, as this story demonstrates.
 The strong and the healthy are just as vulnerable.
 And, this link makes one think.
 This also makes one to think; oh,I know, but I thought I spice up things just a bit.

 The First 12 Days of 2021